Nils-nonline/deep-learning/README.md

 # Deep Learning

-A from-scratch python implementation for inference and training of multilayer perceptron models.
+A python implementation for inference and training of multilayer perceptron models, completely from scratch.

 ## Usage